Interaction of particles with matter:

 If the muondetector network is sufficiently wide spread we will be able to capture the geometry and direction of a particle shower.
 The geometry allows us to reconstruct the energy, direction and type of the primary cosmic particle which generated the shower.
 With these observables we can put contemporary astroparticle theories to the test.

 Earth is constantly bombarded with particles coming from outer-space.
-These particles are valuable messangers about the state and the evolution of our universe.
-You can learn more about these extraterrastrial particles on our Mediawiki.
+These particles are valuable messengers about the state and the evolution of our universe.
+You can learn more about these extraterrestrial particles on our MediaWiki.